Ausangate to Laguna Sibinacocha 6D

 • Dining tent with camp tables and chairs, and kitchen tent for the cook to prepare meals

 • Meals as indicated in the itinerary.
 Our professional cooks prepare a combination of traditional Peruvian and Western cuisine.
-Talk to your Travel Consultant if you have certain preferences!
+Talk to your Travel Consultant during the booking process if you have certain preferences!
 Vegetarian, vegan and gluten-free options available.
 When served, salads are washed in boiled water.

-• Boiled water to drink on the hike (which you can carry in your own reusable water bottle)
+• Filtered and/or boiled water (which you can carry in your own reusable water bottle on the trail)

 Transport

-• Private transport from Puno to the trailhead
+• Private transport from Cusco to the trailhead and return at the end of the trek

 Trekking Team